#1 Debut - Coming-of-Age Fiction - Amazon.com

 Brutal, gripping, and tragic, ANEMONE is a coming-of-age tale that deals with issues still relevant today.
 At its core is betrayal, emotional survival, and revenge within two ordinary families whose misdeeds bring about a reckoning from which no one emerges unscathed.

-At eighteen, he studied classical guitar with Segovia-protégé, José Tomás, in Alicante, Spain, and later with Robert Guthrie, in Dallas, Texas.
+At eighteen, he studied classical guitar with Andres Segovia-protégé, José Tomás, in Alicante, Spain, and later with Robert Guthrie, in Dallas, Texas.

 He grew up in Southern California, began surfing in 1963, and now lives with his wife in Oslo, Norway.